Transfer of Property Act, 1882: Meaning, Definition & Key Elements

 For a sale to be valid under Section 54, certain legal requirements must be met.
 These include a lawful object, competent parties, and a price paid or promised.
 Comprehending these stipulations is essential for parties involved in property transactions, guiding them to ensure the legality and validity of the sale.

-Section 123: Transfer for the Benefit of Unborn Person
+Section 123: Transfer for the Benefit of an Unborn Person

 A. Conditions for Transfers to Unborn Persons